Open source · MIT License

 Quality Gates automatic

-Runs /speckit.checklist and /speckit.analyze.
+Runs /speckit.checklist and /speckit.analyze with multi-perspective checks (architecture, security, performance, UX).
 Auto-fixes spec issues until clean.

 Implement automatic